yapolyak/camellia-simd-aesni/README.md

 # Implementations

-## SIMD128
+## SIMD128 - 16 block parallel
-The SIMD128 (128-bit vector) implementation variants process 16 blocks in parallel.
+These SIMD128 (128-bit vector) implementation variants process 16 blocks in parallel.

 - [camellia_simd128_with_aes_instruction_set.c](camellia_simd128_with_aes_instruction_set.c):
   - C intrinsics implementation for x86 with AES-NI, for ARMv8 with Crypto Extension (CE) and for PowerPC with AES crypto instruction set.